29 Viscous-Dominated Flows

 Using the Buckingham Pi method, the drag force can be expressed as

-In this case, represents the drag force with dimensions of , is the dynamic viscosity of the fluid with dimension , is the diameter of the sphere with dimensions , and is the velocity of the sphere with dimensions .
+In this case, represents the drag force with dimensions of , has dimension , has dimensions , and is the velocity of the sphere with dimensions .
 The number of variables is , and the number of fundamental dimensions (, , and ) is .
 Therefore, using the Buckingham method, the number of dimensionless groups is .

 This dimensionless group is formed as